What is Stress?

 The New York Times reported that workplace stress costs the nation more than $300 billion each year in health care and missed work.
 65% of workers said that workplace stress had caused difficulties and more than 10% described these as having major effects.

-Studies further suggest that the inability to adapt to stress often leads to the onset of depression, anxiety, and insomnia.
+Studies further suggest that the inability to adapt to stress often leads to the onset of anxiety, and insomnia.
 In one study, two-thirds of subjects who experienced a stressful situation had nearly six times the risk of developing depression within that month.
 Further evidence suggests that repeated release of stress hormone produces hyperactivity and disrupts normal levels of serotonin, the nerve chemical that is critical for feelings of well-being.
 Certainly, on a more obvious level, stress diminishes the quality of life by reducing feelings of pleasure and accomplishment and threatening relationships.

 A myriad of approaches are presently available for the management and reduction of stress.
 There are cognitive learning skills, learned through counseling, or using cassette tapes or CDs of various kinds, including music therapy.
 As these skills take effect in the cognitive centers of the brain, the entire body gradually responds.

 Other therapies focus more directly on the body.
 They include such modalities as muscle balancers and toners, massage, flotation tanks, and the like.
 In these therapies, the body responds directly, and the neurotransmitters of the brain respond gradually.